Apply now for: Fall 2013 and Spring 2014

 Time commitment: 12 weeks minimum and 15-20 hours per week with occasional weekends and evenings.
 Full time work will also be considered and school schedules will be accommodated.

 ***PLEASE NOTE: The application requirements for this position is different than some of our other positions.
 For the Conservation Policy Internship, please submit a cover letter, resume, and 2 references.
-Other materials may be required. ***
+Other materials may be required at a later time. ***

 The New England Aquarium’s seeks law students and/or graduate students in environmental policy with an interest in ocean conservation to serve as policy intern(s).
 The intern(s) will support the work of the Aquarium’s Conservation Department as well as various inter-departmental collaborations and external initiatives.Note: Due to the demands of this position, undergraduates will not be considered.